Childhood Rhabdomyosarcoma Treatment (PDQ®)

 - Embryonal: This type occurs most often in the head and neck area or in the genital or urinary organs.
 It is the most common type.

-- Alveolar: This type occurs most often in the arms or legs, chest, abdomen, or genital or anal areas.
+- Alveolar: This type occurs most often in the arms or legs, chest, abdomen, genital organs, or anal area.
 It usually occurs during the teen years.

 - Anaplastic: This type rarely occurs in children.

-See the following PDQ treatment summaries for more information about sarcomas:
+See the following PDQ treatment summaries for more information about soft tissue sarcomas:

 Anything that increases the risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-Parents who think their child may be at risk should discuss this with the child's doctor.
+Talk with your child's doctor if you think your child may be at risk.
 Risk factors for rhabdomyosarcoma include having the following inherited diseases:

 - Li-Fraumeni syndrome.